Adri102/2D-Unity-Game/README.md

 ![Screen](ArtSources/screenMockup.PNG)
 Game Description:
-- A game where our hero fights an army of nazis and sees everything in pixel art!
+- An infinity runner game where our hero fights an army of nazis and sees everything in pixel art!

 Controls: